-Looking to buy a new set of irons for seniors?
+Looking to buy a new set of irons for a senior player?

-- You have finally decided that you can embrace life as a senior by getting a set that is suitable for you.
+- You've finally decided that you can embrace life as a senior by getting an iron set that's really suited to your game.

-- It’s your mum or dad’s birthday.
-They are a golf-loving senior who deserves to be getting a new set.
+- Maybe it’s your beloved mum or dad’s birthday?
+They're a golf-loving senior who deserves the gift of a new set of irons.

 In A Hurry?

-As much as we derive great pleasure from a great round of golf it is important that we note that most people would rather not have to read through a load of text before they find their new favourite irons.
+As much as we get great pleasure from a round of golf, it's important to note that most of us would rather not have to read through a ton of reviews to find their new favourite irons to purchase.

-If you just want a great recommendation that you can pick up right away and get a decent performance out of it, we have you covered.
+If you just want a great recommendation for a new set of irons that you can pick up right away and get a great performance from them out on the course...then guess what?

-After we had chosen our top 5 picks we decided to subject them to further scrutiny to see which one of them would come out on pole position.
-I know I make this sound too simplistic.
+After we'd chosen our top 5 picks we decided to subject them to further scrutiny to see which one of them would come out on the top of the tree.

 Our Test Winner After 40 + Hours Of Research: